TriNet: Acquisitions

-Recognition and media highlights
+Recognition

 In the 1990s, TriNet was a member of the Inc. 500 Hall of Fame for five consecutive listings on the magazine's ranking of fastest growing, privately held American companies (#12 in 1995, #79 in 1996, #166 in 1997, #319 in 1998 and #381 in 1999).
 In 2008, TriNet ranked #3,369 in the Inc. 5000, as well as #13 in the East Bay Business Times list of fastest growing, privately held companies.
 TriNet repeated the Inc. 5000 honor in 2009, with a #2185 listing, and in 2010, at #1601.

 In 2011, TriNet was recognized as a fast-growth company by Inc. Magazine for the fourth year in a row.

 In 2012 and 2013, Ernst & Young named TriNet CEO Burton Goldfield finalist for Entrepreneur of the Year Award.

 TriNet has been accredited by the Employer Services Assurance Corporation since 1995.
 This certification validates the solid financial performance of professional employer organizations, and the assurance of their employer-compliant operations and services, continually monitoring them for adherence to important financial, ethical, and operational standards.

-In March 2012, CEO Burton Goldfield's article titled "Age Discrimination Case Highlights Exposure Fast-Growing Companies Face" was published in Forbes.

-In December 2014, CEO Burton Goldfield made a second appearance on Jim Cramer's Mad Money.

-In March 2015, Charles Passy, reporter MarketWatch interviewed TriNet CEO Burton Goldfield in the article "A Bigger Paycheck for TriNet".

 In May 2015, TriNet was recognized as one of the top 50 B2B vendors in the United States by their customers.
 In the same year, TriNet is named one of the Bay Area's Best and Brightest Companies to Work For® by the National Association for Business Resources.

-In 2017, TriNet was named one of the 100 Fastest-Growing Companies by Fortune Magazine and one of Selling Power magazine's 50 Best Companies to Sell For, for the fourth consecutive year.
+In 2017, TriNet was named one of the 100 Fastest-Growing Companies by Fortune magazine and one of Selling Power magazine's 50 Best Companies to Sell For, for the fourth consecutive year.